bonny/WordPress-Simple-History/readme.txt

 - Rename `getLogLevelTranslated()` to `get_log_level_translated()` and move to class `log_levels`.
 - Functions are renamed to use `snake_case` (WordPress coding style) instead of `camelCase` (PHP PSR coding style).
 - Rename message key `user_application_password_deleted` to `user_application_password_revoked`.
+- Context key `args` is renamed to `export_args` in export logger.
+This key contains some of the options that was passed to export function, like author, category, start date, end date, and status.

 **Removed**